Meet Your Humanities Faculty: Laura Lieber

 In this edited and condensed interview, she describes why she's interested in the texts enjoyed by "regular" Jews, how analyzing poems led her to thinking about performance spaces, and why life in antiquity was lively and entertaining—more than we might think.

-Dr. Lieber will give a virtual tgiFHI talk titled “Bodies of Knowledge: Recovering the Lost Drama of the Early Synagogue” on Friday, January 29, 2021, at 9:30am.
-We hope you'll join us!
+Dr. Lieber gave a virtual tgiFHI talk titled “Bodies of Knowledge: Recovering the Lost Drama of the Early Synagogue” on Friday, January 29, 2021.
+View the full talk here!

 What are your research interests and how did they develop?